ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

  - The Registration Entity MAY require the child zone to implement zone delegation best practices as described in [@I-D.wallstrom-dnsop-dns-delegation-requirements].

  - The Registration Entity MAY require the child operator to prove they can add data to the zone, for example by publishing a particular token.
-See (FIXME SECTION REFERENCE) below.
+See (#token) below.

 ## Conflict Resolution